Skip to Content

 Written notices and documentation are central to landlord compliance

-Landlords are required to provide a safe and livable home.
-This includes working plumbing, reliable heating, functioning electrical systems, and overall structural safety.
-Failure to maintain these standards can lead to tenant complaints, withheld rent, or legal action.
+Landlord-tenant law requires owners to provide a safe and livable home.
+This includes working plumbing, reliable heating, functioning electrical systems, and overall structural health.
+Failure to maintain these standards can lead to tenants filing complaints, withholding funds, or seeking legal action.

 Entry and Written Notices

-Landlords must provide at least 24 hours written notice before entering a rental unit, unless there is an emergency.
-Notices related to rent changes, lease terminations, or policy updates must also be delivered in writing and follow state-mandated timelines.
+Landlords must provide at least 24 hours’ written notice before entering a rental unit, unless there is an emergency.
+Notices related to price changes, lease terminations, or policy updates must also be delivered in writing and follow state-mandated timelines to avoid claims of retaliation.

 This law serves as the foundation for landlord compliance in Deschutes County.
 Clear documentation and consistent record-keeping play an important role if a dispute arises.